 They are harmless so try not to stress too much about it.
 They aren’t causing any damage and they fall into that category of creature that we just try to not think about too much.
 They aren’t destroying property (except in the most severe infestations), triggering allergies like dust mites, or biting like bed bugs.
 They are mostly just a barely visible nuisance.

 I do want to note that occasionally booklice can find their way into pantries where they can infest grains.
 In that case, you toss the infested grains, air out the pantry and store grains in an airtight container.

-Other possibilities for tiny creepy crawlies in window sills.
+Here are some other possibilities for tiny creepy crawlies in window sills: